by Fr Chris Borah

 The Lord’s table is the place where heaven and earth is being reunited now, where koinonia in Christ is created and renewed, where intimate and mutual indwelling happens on earth as it is in heaven.
 Let us therefore keep the feast!

-One reply on “Koinonia: The Movement of the Eucharist”
+One response to “Koinonia: The Movement of the Eucharist”